-Given a (topological) manifold M of dimension $n \ge 1$, a coordinate chart $\varphi: U \to \mathbb{R}^n$ on an open subset $U \subset M$ is implemented in SageManifolds via the class Chart, whose main data is U and a n-tuple of Sage symbolic variables x, y, ..., each of them representing a coordinate
+Given a (topological) manifold M of dimension $n \ge 1$, a coordinate chart is a homeomorphism $\varphi: U \to V$, where U is an open subset of M and V is an open subset of \mathbb{R}^n .

+Coordinate harts are implemented in SageManifolds via the class Chart, whose main data is U and a n-tuple of Sage symbolic variables x, y, ..., each of them representing a coordinate.